 Women’s Center & Shelter provides Emergency Shelter for women and children (including boys up to age 17) who are fleeing abusive relationships.
 Women and children can be admitted into 24-hours a day by calling our Hotline and discussing their situation with one of our trained Advocates.

-Shelter services are designed to meet the basic needs of victims and their children, offering clothing, toiletries, as well as offering support for any specialized needs.
-While staying in the Emergency Shelter, our Advocates provide safety planning education, emotional support, crisis intervention and goal planning to help victims begin to rebuild their lives.
+Shelter services are designed to meet the basic needs of survivors and their children, offering clothing, toiletries, as well as offering support for any specialized needs.
+While staying in the Emergency Shelter, our Advocates provide safety planning education, emotional support, crisis intervention, and goal planning to help survivors begin to rebuild their lives.

-Creating a Safe Place for Victims of Domestic Abuse
+Creating a Safe Place for Survivors of Domestic Abuse

 Additional on-site supportive services include: